rosin-project/rxros/README.md

 # RxROS

+## Introduction

 RxROS is new API for ROS based on the paradigm of reactive programming.
 Reactive programming is an alternative to callback-based programming for implementing concurrent message passing systems that emphasizes explicit data flow over control flow.
 It makes the message flow and transformations of messages easy to capture in one place.
 It eliminates problems with deadlocks and understanding how callbacks interact.
 It helps you to make your nodes functional, concise, and testable.
-RxROS aspires to the slogan ‘concurrency made easy.’
+RxROS aspires to the slogan ‘concurrency made easy’.

 ## Setup and installation

 In order to make use of this software you must install the following software on your computer:

 ### Ubuntu Bionic (18.04)

 You can download an image of the Ubuntu Bionic Linux distribution at<br>
 https://www.ubuntu.com/#download<br>
-You may in addition find the following packages useful
+You may in addition find the following packages useful.

 ```bash
 sudo apt-get install git doxygen graphviz-* meld cmake